 Unlike thresholds, MPAs are explicitly spatial.
 Previous work has advanced protected areas as a way to help organisms keep pace with shifting climates, as well as to ameliorate anthropogenic disturbances like harvesting and habitat fragmentation (Lawler et al. 2010; Hannah et al. 2007; Botsford, Hastings, and Gaines 2001; Gaylord et al. 2005; Hastings and Botsford 2003; Thomas et al. 2012).
 Our results show that MPAs increase the equilibrium biomass at a given climate velocity, which support their use as a tool to ameliorate the effects of climate velocity.
-However, the details mater: few, large MPAs caused increased variability at low climate velocities, while many smaller MPAs maintained a population bounded farther from extinction.
+However, the details matter: few, large MPAs caused increased variability at low climate velocities, while many smaller MPAs maintained a population bounded farther from extinction.
 This effect appeared because of the large gaps (with fishing) between large MPAs.
 Finally, with sufficiently high harvesting pressure, few, large MPAs rescued populations at intermediate climate velocities.
 With intermediate speeds, the population was able to reach a protected area fast enough to avoid extinction, and the protected area was large enough to allow a partial rebuilding of the population before it moved out the other side.
 However this effect disappears as speed continues to increase, suggesting that understanding the relationship between climate velocity, dispersal distance and reproductive rate are important parameters in designing management strategies effective under both climate change and harvesting pressure.

 The advantage of a simple model like ours is that it is general enough apply to a wide range of species.
 Our discrete-time, continuous-space model captures the processes important to a species with distinct growth and dispersal stages, including most marine organisms, plants, trees, and many insects.
 However, our approach does not capture some complexities of real populations.
 For example, we do not include Allee effects (negative per capita growth at low densities).
 However, invasion theory suggests that Allee effects have two effects: they slow initial rates of spread, and they allow predation to, in some cases, slow or stop an invasion (Hastings et al. 2005).
-We expect similar effects in our model, with fishing playing a similar role to predation. with Alee effects we expect qualitatively similar results.
-An Allee effect would make it harder for populations to colonize new areas and add a threshold below which fishing drives the population to extinction.
-Thus an Allee effect would change lower the critical harvest rates and climate velocity, but we do not expect the additive nature of the interaction between climate and harvesting to change.
+We expect similar effects in our model, with fishing playing a similar role to predation.
 We also did not include age structure in our model.
-The effects of both harvesting and climate change may be different across different age classes and may destabilize the system in complicated ways, including resonance (Botsford et al. 2011; Planque, Fromentin, et al. 2010); and we leave this additional complexity for future work.
-Similarly, we did not include any mechanisms aside from larval dispersal by which the population could keep up with a shifting climate.
-Besides these species-specific extensions, this modeling framework could be extended to consider species interactions, especially predator-prey pairs.
-By introducing a predatory species, we would be imposing yet another stressor on the focus species (Ling et al. 2009; Gurevitch, Morrison, and Hedges 2000) and we are interested in measuring the interaction between the effects of this stressor and the two we consider here.
+Age-structured models are important for studying the joint effects of fishing and climate variability (Botsford et al. 2011; Planque, Fromentin, et al. 2010), and understanding how these two processes impact the ability of species to shift their distributions would be interesting future work.
+Besides these species-specific extensions, this modeling framework could also be extended to consider species interactions, especially predator-prey interactions.